roydejong/BeatSaberServerBrowser/description.md

 ### Custom songs
 If you want to use custom songs, you'll need the following mods as well:

+- **MultiplayerCore**: Lets you choose custom songs in multiplayer lobbies, and will download any missing songs from BeatSaver automatically.
 - **BeatTogether**: Provides custom dedicated servers that allow modded content.
-- **MultiplayerExtensions**: Lets you choose custom songs in multiplayer lobbies, and will download any missing songs from BeatSaver automatically.

 Be sure to check if these mods are available for your game version, and grab them if you can.